nvim-telekasten/telekasten.nvim/README.md

 Currently, the following things are hardcoded:
 - the file format of the daily notes: YYYY-MM-DD.md

-All the hardcoded stuff is in the `daily_finder.sh` script - which you can edit to your liking.
+Finding and sorting notes is contained in the `daily_finder.sh` script - which you can edit to your liking.
 I recommend making a copy, though.
 Otherwise your changes get lost with every plugin update.
 Don't forget to set `daily_finder = "my_edited_daily_finder.sh"` in the `setup()`, provided you named your  copy `my_edited_daily_finder.sh`.